ToyotaInfoTech/RAMN/docs/userguide/can_tutorial.rst

 .. warning::
     If you send CAN messages normally transmitted by another ECU, and that other ECU is still actively transmitting, you may generate CAN errors.
-    If you cause too many errors, you may force ECUs to disconnect from the CAN bus (See :ref:`can_errors`).
+    If you cause too many errors, you may force ECUs to disconnect from the CAN bus (see :ref:`can_errors`).
     By default, only a power reset will let ECUs reconnect, but you can configure RAMN's ECUs to auto-reconnect.